War: History

-Since 1945, great power wars, interstate wars, territorial conquests and war declarations have declined in frequency.
+Since 1945, great power wars, territorial conquests and war declarations have declined in frequency.
 Wars have been increasingly regulated by international humanitarian law.
 Battle deaths and casualties have declined, in part due to advances in military medicine and despite advances in weapons.
 In Western Europe, since the late 18th century, more than 150 conflicts and about 600 battles have taken place, but no battle has taken place since 1945.
+According to Michael Spagat and William Thompson, great power war in Western Europe shows a sustained decline since the 16th century.

+Scholars have debated the question of decline in wars and the purported causes behind such a decline.
+Joshua Goldstein, John Mueller and Steven Pinker have argued that war is in decline, while Bear F. Braumoeller has challenged such claims.

-However, war in some aspects has not necessarily declined.
-Civil wars have increased in absolute terms since 1945.
+However, civil wars have increased in absolute terms since 1945.
 A distinctive feature of war since 1945 is that combat has largely been a matter of civil wars and insurgencies.
 The major exceptions were the Korean War, the Indo-Pakistani War of 1971, the Iran–Iraq War, the Gulf War, the Eritrean–Ethiopian War, and the Russo-Ukrainian War.